usegraffy/graffy/pages/index.md

 ## Expressive queries

-Graffy queries can express
+The Graffy query language has similar capabilities as GraphQL.
+In fact, Graffy even supports writing queries using GraphQL syntax!

+Graffy clients specify exactly the data they need - to each field - and they get just that.
+This has a lot of benefits, such as efficiency and observability.
+Queries can also "follow the graph" and fetch multiple linked resources in one round trip.

+Graffy also has built-in, efficient pagination, avoiding the `edges`, `node` and `pageInfo` boilerplate of the Relay cursor specification.
+It also supports full cursor-based pagination, unlike Falcor.

 ## Highly modular

-Unlike GraphQL resolvers and Falcor data providers, Graffy providers can be _composed_ like Express/Koa middleware.
-This allows authentication, validation, custom caches and resource limiting to be implemented in a straightforward manner.
+Unlike GraphQL resolvers and Falcor data sources, Graffy providers can be _composed_ - i.e. providers can delegate to each other.
+This works just like the familiar middleware model used by Express or Koa, and allows authentication, validation, custom caches and resource limiting to be implemented easily and distributed as modules.

-## Built-in pagination

-Graffy queries

-Graffy provides [live queries](why/02-Live-Queries), which give clients a real-time view of the data they need.
-Graffy supports complex queries with nested graph traversals and pagination, while exposing a simple and intuitive API for building clients and servers.

-Graffy was inspired by (and borrows from) Facebook's GraphQL and Netflix's Falcor.
-Compared to GraphQL, Graffy offers a more familiar data model, true live queries and more efficient caching.
-Compared to Falcor, it provides cursor-based pagination and real-time subscriptions.
+In fact, the core of Graffy is just a simple middleware framework; most of the functionality is provided by built-in modules like @graffy/fill and @graffy/cache.

+## Efficient bulk reads

-Graffy providers can also perform efficient bulk reads from underlying data stores (for example by constructing optimized SQL queries).
-This is particularly hard to do with GraphQL (see dataloader) and Falcor.
+Graffy's provider model can also perform efficient bulk reads from underlying data stores (for example by constructing optimized SQL queries with range operations, joins etc.).
+This is particularly hard, if not impossible, to do with GraphQL resolvers - making hacks like [dataloader](https://github.com/graphql/dataloader) necessary.